 Maple Syrup Frosted Apple Cupcakes a taste of Autumn in a cupcake!

-These cupcakes certainly make the most of seasonal fruit.
-Since there are plenty of apples freely available they will be made again.
+Baking these cupcakes certainly makes the most of seasonal fruit.
+Since there are plenty of apples freely available I will be making again.
 Another reason to bake them is also so they can be shared.
 While none of our friends or neighbours expect deliveries of cake, it is an extra special way of sharing our abundance of apples, which are also given away.